 - Add any notes specific to the date and time of the event.

-- Choose if the opportunity will be virtual or at a physical location.
+- Choose if the opportunity will be remote or in-person.
+If it's in-person, add a location name and address.

 - Add any notes specific to the location of the event.
 Note: If volunteers add the opportunity to their calendar, the info in the Location Notes box will auto-populate in their calendar event.